ammdias/finctrl/MANUAL.md

 would not be executed and an error would be displayed in the program's prompt.
 To fix that error you need to open the text file and correct it.
 Remember to remove all the other commands or they will be executed again.

+Instead of removing the commands you could also *comment them out* inserting a semicolon as the first character of each line that you don't want to execute.

 The [source] command has an extra option, `edit`, that automatically opens the file in a text editor and executes it after you save the file and exit the